fjvallarino/monomer/tasks.md

   - Think about label size (fixed by default? lower factor)
   - Avoid excessive delay on window resize
   - Check 1px difference on right side of labels/buttons (probably already fixed)
+  - VStack should set itself to a fixed size if all children are fixed

 - Pending
   - Add testing